kevin-huff/youtube_queue/README.md

 ## Usage

 Rename `.env.example` file in the root directory of your project to `.env`.
-Add environment-specific variables on new lines in the form of `NAME=VALUE`.
+Add the required environment-specific variables.

 Run the application:
 ```